 Why Neighborhood Revitalization?

-For the past ten years, Milwaukee Habitat has built or repaired homes in neighborhoods scattered across the city.
+Prior to 2013, Milwaukee Habitat has built or repaired homes in neighborhoods scattered across the city.
 Though the work was worthwhile, this strategy limited our ability to make a sustained and measurable impact in a neighborhood.

 We are now taking the time to understand the neighborhood holistically.
 How does access to housing play a role in the much larger picture of community vitality?
 What is our role to play in the efforts already underway?
 These questions guide our Neighborhood Revitalization strategy and allow us to develop partnerships that last longer than the construction season.

 New construction housing has been our chosen tool for building community in the past decade.
 This housing crisis changed this, as did the community’s needs.
 We are proud and excited to expand our services to help families with a wider array of housing needs.

 In addition to new construction, Milwaukee Habitat now offers rehabilitation, critical repair, weatherization, preservation, and community development.
 We continue to partner with first-time homebuyers and we are developing partnerships with current homeowners to improve the existing housing stock.

 At the same time, we recognize that not every family is ready for homeownership.
 In Washington Park, over 60% of residents rent their home.
 This means that area-landlords influence housing options more than Habitat or any other organization.
 We understand that responsible landlords can be an asset instead of a liability to our mission, and to this end, we are connecting landlords and tenants to resources that promote sustainable rental practices and increase neighborhood safety.